isaqb-org/adoc2pdf/README.md

 * convert documents written in several (at least EN and DE) languages
 * distinguish between _development_ (dev) and _production_ (prod) versions of the target documents: _dev_ versions need to contain comments and remarks, which are contained within the asciidoc source documents.

+## ODT-based Conversion

+There's a folder (odt-based-conversion) which contains early experiments with a conversion process based upon OpenOffice.

+In case anybody with OpenOffice experience feels eager enough to finish this experiment - great honor would fall upon you.
+All others can safely ignore this folder...

 ## License and Copyright